-All teams are expected to participate in all static judging and may be excluded from dynamic events
+All teams are expected to participate in all static judging and may be excluded from dynamic events if they do not.

 C5.1 Presentation - Objective

 The objective of the Presentation is for the team to convince the "executives" of a hypothetical manufacturing company to purchase the team's Baja SAE® vehicle design and put it into production at the rate of 4000 units per year.